jdtsmith/mode-minder/README.md

     - `(P)` for modes found in packages installed by the default package manager
     - `(O)` for other non-builtin packages

-Note: on first invocation, all known mode libraries are loaded with `require`.
+Note: on first invocation, all known major-mode libraries are loaded with `require`.